Eastern Bankshares Inc (EBC) Shares Up Despite Recent Market Volatility

 Is It Worth Investing in Eastern Bankshares Inc (NASDAQ: EBC) Right Now?

-Additionally, the 36-month beta value for EBC is 0.95.
-There are mixed opinions on the stock, with 2 analysts rating it as a “buy”, 2 rating it as “overweight”, 1 rating it as “hold”, and 0 rating it as “sell”.
+The 36-month beta value for EBC is at 0.96.
+Analysts have varying views on the stock, with 2 analysts rating it as a “buy”, 2 rating it as “overweight”, 1 as “hold”, and 0 as “sell”.

 EBC’s Market Performance

-EBC stock saw an increase of 0.28% in the past week, with a monthly gain of 9.24% and a quarterly increase of 19.50%.
-The volatility ratio for the week is 2.37%, and the volatility levels for the last 30 days are 2.37% for Eastern Bankshares Inc (EBC).
-The simple moving average for the last 20 days is 4.05% for EBC stock, with a simple moving average of 11.11% for the last 200 days.
+EBC stock saw an increase of 1.78% in the past week, with a monthly gain of 6.54% and a quarterly increase of 14.64%.
+The volatility ratio for the week is 2.09%, and the volatility levels for the last 30 days are 2.37% for Eastern Bankshares Inc (EBC).
+The simple moving average for the past 20 days is 2.96% for EBC’s stock, with a 11.39% simple moving average for the past 200 days.

 Analysts’ Opinion of EBC